 There is a difference between cold brew and nitro brew cold brew coffee.

-Traditional cold brew is simply just making cold brew coffee the traditional way with great bean and cold water, letting it sit for the same amount of time while it extracts.
+Traditional cold brew is simply just making cold brew coffee the traditional way with great beans and cold water, letting it sit for the same amount of time while it extracts.

 It is readily available at your local coffee shop.

-The taste is distinctively different, it’s sweeter, creamier and has a richer taste.
-It also has that beautiful, mesmerising cascading effect when the creamy head settles.
+The taste is distinctively different: it’s sweeter, creamier and has a richer taste.
+It also has that beautiful, mesmerizing cascading effect when the creamy head settles.